-Apple files EU complaint against Motorola over FRAND licensingAlex Wagner - Deputy Managing Editor, News Desk
+Apple files EU complaint against Motorola over FRAND licensingAlex Wagner - Editorial Director of News and Content

 Another chapter has been added to the story of the battle between Apple and Motorola, which we've seen grow quite a bit as of late.
 Motorola recently reported that Apple has filed a complaint against it with the European Commission, with the Cupertino firm asking that the Commission look into whether or not Motorola has broken its commitment to offer licenses to its standards-essential patents to Apple under fair, reasonable and non-discriminatory terms.
 Motorola says that it received notification of the complaint from the Commission on February 17th.